ipfs/ipfs-docs/docs/concepts/faq.md

 ### How are the IPFS Project and Protocol Labs related?

-IPFS is an open source project, with a community of more than four thousand contributors around the world from many different projects.
+IPFS is an open-source project with a community of more than four thousand contributors around the world from many different projects.
 There are also core IPFS team members who are sponsored to work on the project by [Protocol Labs](https://protocol.ai/) — a startup that also supports development on many related protocols, such as libp2p and Filecoin, with the aim of making the internet more capable and resilient.
-However, the vast majority of developers in the IPFS community and ecosystem are supported by other organizations, or are individual OSS contributors.
+However, the vast majority of developers in the IPFS community and ecosystem are supported by other organizations or are individual OSS contributors.

 ## Don't see your question?

 We're working on expanding this FAQ with more content, including questions from the original-generation [IPFS forums](https://discuss.ipfs.io/c/help/Old-FAQ), so please watch this space!
-However, if you don’t see your question, please [ask in the forums](https://discuss.ipfs.io/) so you can get the answers you need and make us aware of new FAQ items.
+However, if you don't see your question, please [ask in the forums](https://discuss.ipfs.io/), so you can get the answers you need and make us aware of new FAQ items.